the of a Travel Agent

 Skills for a Travel Agent

-Being a successful travel agent requires a one-off mix of skills and personality traits.
-Here's what it takes:
+Being a successful travel agent requires a unique mix of skills and personality traits.
+Here’s what it takes:

 Attention to Detail